JuergenFranziskus/risce/docs/PseudoInstructions.md

 ## Enter
 The 'enter' instruction is supposed to aid in preserving registers upon function entry and setting up a stack frame.
-It takes a variable number of parameters:
+It takes a variable number of register names as paremeters.
-First, it may take zero or more register names.
-Finally, it may take a single immediate value.

 A stack frame is first set up by pushing the current value of rbp, then copying rsp into rbp.
 Afterwards all mentioned registers are saved on the stack in the order listed.
-Finally, if an immediate operand is given, that many further bytes are allocated on the stack by decrementing rsp.

-If no registers are mentioned, all callee-saved registers except for rbp and rsp are saved.
+If no registers are mentioned, all callee-saved registers except for rbp and rsp, but including r31 are saved.
-If no immediate operand is given, is defaults to zero.

 ## Leave